Andreas Papandreou: Legacy

 Papandreou's grave in the First Cemetery of Athens.
 On his grave is written "Greece belongs to the Greeks."

-Papandreou was a realist on core political issues but a leftist ideologue on peripheral matters.
+Papandreou was a realist on core political issues but often used a leftist (at times pro-Soviet) rhetoric on peripheral matters.
 In foreign policy, he continued Karamanlis's policy to remain in the European Union and NATO, both of which he vehemently opposed for years.
 Complementing this political realism, Papandreou's ability to publicly reject American positions gave Greeks a sense of national independence and psychological self-worth.
 His frequent radical and combative rhetoric frustrated existing allies and did not recruit new allies (Arab states or countries from the eastern bloc), leaving Greece diplomatically isolated and unable to advance a solution on the Cyprus problem.

 In domestic issues, Papandreou shifted political power from the conservatives, who dominated Greek politics for decades, to a more populist and centre-left locus.
 His social policies expanded access to healthcare and education, strengthened women's rights, and ended the sociopolitical and economic exclusion of social classes.
-This shift helped the Greek society become more pluralistic and converge to the Western European countries' social norms.
+This shift helped Greek society become more pluralistic and converge with Western European countries' social norms.
+Many of these reforms were introduced during his first administration, which is remembered favorably by the Greek people.

-His early achievements were tarnished by controversial decisions leading to a constitutional crisis and numerous corruption scandals.
+His early achievements were tarnished by controversial decisions leading to a constitutional crisis and over 200 corruption scandals.
 The revelation Papandreou's extended use of junta's surveillance infrastructure for political gains, his soft stance on terrorism, damaging the legitimacy of democratic institutions, and his public family drama dominated public discourse.
 Papandreou's populism, under the guise of inclusionist social policies, became part of PASOK's patronage, greatly expanded through the misuse of EEC funds and an unprecedented rate of foreign borrowing, which brought the Greek economy to the verge of bankruptcy twice (in 1985 and 1989).
 His mishandling of the Greek economy's reconstruction became a central problem for future governments.
 Papandreou had little impact on improving the Greek state and its institutions, and his governance became a negative reference point.